 - Employees spend 20-40% of their time manually searching for documents (Imaginovation)

 These statistics merely scratch the surface of the problem.
-Too many organisations still rely on time-consuming, repetitive tasks to function day-to-day – and this has a noticeable impact on their overall performance.
+Too many organizations still rely on time-consuming, repetitive tasks to function day-to-day – and this has a noticeable impact on their overall performance.

 To break through the bottlenecks associated with manual processes, now is the time for businesses globally to embrace the benefits of workflow automation software.
 Below we will showcase the advantages of automation and how project planning for all types of tasks can be applied in companies of all shapes and sizes.

 Workflow automation is when business processes can be launched and executed without the need for any human intervention.
 By applying rule-based logic, each step of a task can automatically be routed to the relevant people and systems needed for it to be completed.